 Laughter Yoga explained

 Laughter Yoga is a new form of exercise akin to internal jogging that promotes the use of laughter as a form of physical exercise.
-It was created in India in the mid-1990s as a social experiment, and is still primarily found today in social settings.
+It was created in India in the mid-1990s.
 Laughter Yoga owes its success to having greatly simplified and made accessible to the common man the teachings of earlier laughter pioneers.
-It quickly grew as a grassroots social movement of independent community laughter clubs, promoting the ideal of a non-political, non-religious, non-racial, non-threatening, and non-competitive approach to laughter.
+It quickly grew as a grassroots social movement of independent community laughter clubs, promoting the ideal of a non-political, non-religious, non-racial, non-threatening, and non-competitive voluntary (simulated) approach to laughter.